Company Culture Quotes: 27 Experts Offer Their Advice

 “When I started, our culture and values weren’t written down but implicitly understood by existing staff and passed down to new hires.
 As we expanded globally, this model was not sustainable.
 In response, Matillion set up staff focus groups, hosted company-wide town hall meetings, and held employee-led presentations to define, refine and agree on our values.
 Our culture wasn’t just a product of an executive board member directive but instead a collaborative consensus across the organization.”

 Nerdery is a digital consultancy that offers business strategy and technology services to mid- to large-size companies.
-We asked Gregg Walrod, Nerdery’s Head of Engineering:
+We asked Gregg Walrod, Head of Engineering at Nerdery:

 When you are interviewing, how do you know when you’ve found the best culture fit?